Charnwood College: History

-Charnwood College can trace its history back to 1690 as the Hickling School for Girls.
+Charnwood College can trace its history back to 1690 as the Hickling School for Girls under the will of Bartholemew Hickling.

 Burleigh Community College and Garendon High School were merged in 2012, under the working name of 'Thorpe Hill Campus'.
-The School was officially launched as Charnwood College in 2013.
+The school was officially launched as Charnwood College in 2013.

 The school converted to academy status in April 2015 and is now operated by the David Ross Education Trust.

 School traditions and other information

 Charnwood College provides an all-through education for students aged 11–19 across Loughborough.
 Charnwood College was the first time two upper schools had been merged in Leicestershire.

 Charnwood college inherited the supporters of the two former schools, the Burleigh Pig and the Garendon Stag.
 The Burleigh Pig became an unofficial supporter and eventually became seen as an official supporter after the installation of a statue of a bronze boar.
-The Garendon Stag has always been the official supporter of Garendon High School, the stag was adopted as deer were kept on Garendon Park (the School's namesake) and the stag was also featured on the Coat of Arms of the De Lisle family (the owners of the Garendon Park estate), the school still owns a set of mounted antlers from a Stag that lived on the Garendon Park Estate.
+The Garendon Stag has always been the official supporter of Garendon High School, the stag was adopted as deer were kept on Garendon Park (the school's namesake) and the stag was also featured on the coat of arms of the De Lisle family (the owners of the Garendon Park estate), the school still owns a set of mounted antlers from a Stag that lived on the Garendon Park Estate.